keerthikaktm2006/sales-forecasting-/README.md

 | Product Name    | Name of the product |
 | Sales           | Sales value of the transaction |

-•	 Loading the Dataset
+## 🧹 Data Preprocessing

+The following preprocessing steps were applied to prepare the data for analysis and modeling:

+- **Loading the Dataset**
-   The sales dataset was loaded into the Jupyter Notebook using the Pandas library for further analysis.
+  The sales dataset was loaded into the Jupyter Notebook using the **Pandas** library.

-•	Checking Dataset Structure
+- **Checking Dataset Structure**
-  The shape of the dataset, column names, and data types were examined to understand the structure of the data.
+  Dataset shape, column names, and data types were examined to understand the structure of the data.

-•	  Handling Missing Values
+- **Handling Missing Values**
-    The dataset was checked for missing or null values.
-Any missing values were handled appropriately to maintain data consistency.
+  The dataset was checked for missing or null values, and appropriate handling methods were applied to ensure data consistency.

-•	 Removing Duplicate Records
+- **Removing Duplicate Records**
-      Duplicate rows were identified and removed to prevent biased results and incorrect predictions.
+  Duplicate rows were identified and removed to avoid biased analysis and incorrect predictions.
-•	 Data Type Conversion
+ **Data Type Conversion**
-      Time-related attributes such as year, month, day, and weekday were converted into numerical format to make them suitable for      analysis and machine learning models.
+  Time-related attributes such as **year, month, day, and weekday** were extracted and converted into numerical format for machine learning suitability.

-•	Feature Selection
+- **Feature Selection**
-    Relevant features such as sales, region, segment, and time-based attributes were selected, while unnecessary columns were excluded       to improve model efficiency.
+  Relevant features such as **sales, region, segment, and time-based attributes** were selected, while unnecessary columns were removed to improve model efficiency.

-•	  Outlier Analysis
+- **Outlier Analysis**
-     Extreme sales values were analyzed using basic statistical methods and visual inspection to reduce their impact on the model
+  Extreme sales values were analyzed using statistical methods and visual inspection to minimize their impact on the model.

 ## 🔄 Project Workflow
 1. Data Collection